Will the Nuremberg Moot Court take place in 2023?

 How do I apply to the Nuremberg Moot Court?

-Your Team Coordinator must complete an application through our online application system.
+Your team coordinator must complete an application through our online application system, available from 5 December 2022.
 You will be asked to provide the following information:

 - A motivation.